IMTtugraz/PyQMRI/paper.md

 # Statement of need

-`PyQMRI` aims at reducing the required reconstruction time by means of a highly parallelized `PyOpenCL` [@Klockner2012a] implementation of a state-of-the-art fitting algorithm while maintaining the easy-to-use properties of a Python package.
+`PyQMRI` aims at reducing the required reconstruction time by means of a highly parallelized `PyOpenCL` [@Klockner2012a] implementation of a state-of-the-art model-based reconstruction and fitting algorithm while maintaining the easy-to-use properties of a Python package.
-In addition to fitting small data (e.g. 2D slices) completely on the GPU an efficient double-buffering based solution strategy is implemented.
+In addition to processing small data (e.g. 2D slices) completely on the GPU an efficient double-buffering based solution strategy is implemented.
 Double-buffering allows to overlap computation and memory transfer from/to the GPU, thus hiding the associated memory latency.
 By overlapping the transfered blocks